 It is our policy to disclose material information concerning the Company to the public only in accordance with our Corporate Disclosure (Regulation FD) Policy, in order to avoid inappropriate publicity and to ensure that all such information is communicated in a way that is reasonably designed to provide broad, non-exclusionary distribution of information to the public.
-Only those individuals designated as official spokespersons in the Corporate Disclosure (Regulation FD) Policy may address questions regarding financial or other significant matters.
-Please see the Company's Corporate Disclosure (Regulation FD) Policy for more information.
+Only those individuals designated as official spokespersons in the Corporate Disclosure (Regulation FD) Policy may address questions regarding financial or other material corporate developments.
+Please see the Company's Corporate Disclosure (Regulation FD) Policy for more information on disclosure of financial and other material corporate information, and the Company's External Communications Policy for more general guidance on press, public events, social media and other communications matters.